Posted by marilynch

 Could a bike library be part of Monterey County’s transportation options for students?
 If you are a sustainable transportation or bike advocate, consider the cool bicycle library that our Monterey Bay neighbors at UC Santa Cruz offer.
 Maybe that will be happening this side of the bay someday too, because of the first steps taken by….you?

-Hartnell College Campus
+Hartnell College Main Campus

 Photo courtesy of Frank Henderson

 Your campus seems a little far from the action?

 Don’t let that stop you!
 Check out bike-and-ride options, including tips for using the MST bus, Amtrak train, and more, including bike racks on personal vehicles.

 a bunch of books and other heavy stuff?
 Consider a cargo bike, trailer, or panniers.

 Not sure where to ride?

 See Where to Bike in Monterey County.
 Included are short rides, long rides, rides for all levels of stamina and ability.